What is Over The Counter Market?

 Counter Party Risk

 One of the biggest disadvantages of OTC markets is the counterparty risk that parties to a contract face.
 As said earlier, one party may go back on his words and refuse to honor a contract.
 Moreover, one of the parties may refuse to follow the agreement or may face financial issues.
 This may lead that the payment may not happen as per the agreement.
-Also, a party may fail or deny to make a payment when due.
+Also, a party may fail or deny making a payment when due.
 Such instances can shake the confidence of participants in such markets.
 Also, it can lead to major financial losses for a party.

 The party suffering the loss will have nowhere to file a complaint, and the erring party will not be penalized.